oronymzy/tips/docs/usngGit.md

 To get the commit count across all branches, use `git rev-list --all --count`.

+To set the default text editor for Git, use `git config --global core.editor "foobar"`, where *foobar* is the command that will launch the text editor from the command line.

 ## licensing
 **Some rights reserved: [CC BY-SA 3.0](https://creativecommons.org/licenses/by-sa/3.0/).** Specifically, the following content falls under this license: